MacBook Pro

 If I ever have a quick question, I seem to be able to find an answer faster on Twitter than I can call up or email a friend to find out the same information.

 General chatting also seems to be equally as fast.
-Whether you use Twitter via a web browser or a third party client, it’s very convenient and maybe you should drop your instant messenger altogether. icon razz Twitter is nearly live (instant)
+Whether you use Twitter via a web browser or a third party client, it’s very convenient and maybe you should drop your instant messenger altogether. 😛

 Maybe Twitter will come out with webcam support soon, haha.